ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/pad/index.rst

 DisMod-MR 2.1 was used to model both the overall prevalence of PAD and the proportion of peripheral arterial disease with intermittent claudication.
 To obtain final estimates for the sequelae of interest, we multiplied the prevalence model by the proportion model at the draw level to generate the prevalence of symptomatic and asymptomatic peripheral vascular disease.
-To obtain final estimates for the sequelae of interest, we multiplied the prevalence model by the proportion model at the draw level to generate the prevalence of symptomatic and asymptomatic peripheral vascular disease.

 **Fatal Modeling Strategy**